medic/gammu-json/README.md

-However: if you modify the `gammu-json` software itself, and distribute a compiled version containing your modifications to others (either as software, or as software preloaded on a piece of hardware), you will be required to offer those modifications (in source code form) to whomever obtains the modified software.
+However: if you modify the `gammu-json` software itself, and distribute a compiled version containing your modifications to others (either as software, as a software package, or as software preloaded on a piece of hardware), you will be required to offer those modifications (in their original human-readable source code form) to whomever obtains the modified software.

-Before sending hate mail, please note that Gammu itself (including `libgammu`) is licensed under the GPL v2 or later.
+Before sending hate mail, please note that Gammu itself (including `libgammu`) is licensed under the GPL v2 (or later, presumably at your option).